 How to Remove Metal Stains from Granite

 Rust stains and copper stains are no stranger to the kitchen environment.
-They are also a common site on granite countertops as they are common materials of your favorite knives and cookware.
+They are also a common sight on granite countertops from your favorite knives and cookware.
 Metal stains can be removed from granite through commercially available rust stain removers.

 How to Remove Water Stains from Granite

-Different from hard or heady water stains in nature such that they are caused by the absorption of water into the stone causing temporary discoloration.
+Unlike hard or heavy water stains, these water stains are caused by the absorption of water into the stone leading to temporary discoloration.
 This is common on unsealed granite surfaces.
-Don’t worry the discoloration will disappear as the water evaporates.
+Don’t worry, the discoloration of granite will disappear as the water evaporates.

 How to Remove Hard Water Stains from Granite

-Caused by hard or heavy water and is most often associated with calcium deposits is not an issue you only have in your car during acid rains.
-It is also a problem that is very common in the kitchen.
-These can be addressed by using a mild detergent and a brush with soft bristles.
+Hard or heavy, water stains are most often caused by calcium deposits left on your surfaces.
+This is not an issue you only have in your car during acid rains!
+It’s also a problem that is very common in the kitchen.
+These stains on granite can be addressed by using a mild detergent and a brush with soft bristles.

 Unsure what caused the stain?

-Don’t worry, you don’t have to play detective or work for a chemistry degree.
+Don’t worry, you don’t have to play detective or get a chemistry degree.
 There is a favorite go-to solution for removing the majority of granite stains.
 Poultice.

-The following are the simple steps that you need to take to use poultice effectively to make your granite countertops squeaky clean:
+The following are the simple steps that you need to take to use poultice effectively to remove stains from granite countertop:

-- First, start by mixing poultice.
-You would want the consistency of a thick paste.
+First, start by mixing poultice.
+Water and baking soda poultice for granite help remove oil-related stains, while combined water and hydrogen peroxide are great for others.
+For your mix you want the consistency of a thick paste.
 It should also have a puffy appearance.

-- Next, apply the paste to the stained area.
+Next, apply the paste to the stained area of granite.
 The thickness should be at a quarter of an inch and should go slightly beyond the stain borders to ensure that you cover the full surface area of the stain.

-- You would want to leave the past undisturbed for some time so putting plastic wrap over the paste is essential for best results.
-You would want to poke tiny holes on the plastic wrap to give it some breathing room and allow for evaporation.
+You want to leave the paste undisturbed for some time, so put plastic wrap over the paste to achieve the best results.
+Poke tiny holes in the plastic wrap to give it some breathing room and allow for evaporation.

-- After 24 hours remove the plastic wrap only.
-Assess the condition of the paste.
-See if it has completely dried up.
+After 24 hours, remove the plastic wrap only.
+Assess the condition of the paste to see if it has completely dried up.

-- Once dry, remove the paste with a plastic scraper and wipe off the excess with a microfiber cloth.
+Once dry, remove the paste from granite with a plastic scraper and wipe off the excess with a microfiber cloth.

-- Assess your handiwork.
-If the stain is removed, take a minute to take in success.
-For heavier stains though the process might need to be repeated.
+Assess your handiwork.
+If the stain is removed, take a minute to celebrate your success!
+If it’s not completely gone, don’t worry!
+For heavier stains, the process might need to be repeated.

 With the right tools and some added knowledge on how to remove stains from granite countertops, you can save yourself a ton of money by doing it yourself!

 If you are interested in replacing or upgrading your home or professional kitchen’s granite, Granite Selection is the one for you.
-Located in Elk Grove, IL, they specialize in the design and fabrication and installation of custom granite tops.
-They are a favorite of both builders and homeowners in the greater Chicago area.
+Located in Elk Grove, IL, we specialize in the design, fabrication, and installation of custom granite tops.
+We are a favorite of both builders and homeowners in the greater Chicago area.
 A reputation that can only be built through quality work.